 Further information about the full electoral register and the open register can be found on the GOV.UK website.

-If you move house you can update your information at www.gov.uk/register-to-vote.
-If you do not have access to the internet please contact Electoral Services.
+If you move house you can update your information at www.gov.uk/register-to-vote as electoral registration does not move with you.
+If you do not have access to the internet please contact Electoral Services on 01784 444218.